bonfus/muesr/docs/Install.rst

 To compile the python extension you also need the build tools appropriate for your system (gcc on Linux, XCode on OS X, Visual Studio or gcc on Windows).

-If you do not want to compile
+If you do not want to compile you can use these wheels:

 Installation
 ------------